What can chapter 7 do for me?

 - The Interim Trustee will issue a recommendation on your petition to the bankruptcy court.

 Eventually the court will appoint a Trustee and enter a discharge.
 The Trustee will liquidate your assets and use the proceeds to pay your creditors.

 Once the automatic stay kicks in (immediately upon the filing of your petition), your creditors can no longer hound you.
 They cannot sue you, they cannot garnish your wages, they cannot repossess your car, and they cannot call and harass you.
 Some creditors are still allowed to operate, however – you can still be pursued for criminal fines, alimony, and child support, for example.

 How does a Chapter 7 debt discharge work?

 A Chapter 7 discharge voids any court judgement finding personal liability against you, and it prevents creditors with personal liability claims against you from seeking to collect.
 If your debt is secured by collateral, creditors can still seize the collateral unless it is subject to a bankruptcy exemption.
 Your co-signers and guarantors are not relieved of liability by a Chapter 7 discharge.

 At David Holland Law we focus on Consumer Bankruptcy and Debt Defense.
 We proudly serve Sarasota, Manatee and Charlotte Counties.
 We offer free phone or in-office consultations in Bradenton, Sarasota, Lakewood Ranch and Port Charlotte.
-Contact us through the form on this page or call us at (941) 744-5450 to speak with an experienced bankruptcy and debt defense attorney today.
+Contact us through the form on this page or call us at (941) 744-5450 to speak with a dedicated Bradenton chapter 7 bankruptcy lawyer today.
 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.